 Peroxyacetic acid (peracetic acid) acts quickly against all microorganisms and lacks harmful breakdown products.
-However, it is considered by the Association of Occupational and Environmenal Clinics to cause asthma by respiratory sensitization and can cause dangerous damage to eyes and skin.
+However, it is considered by the Association of Occupational and Environmental Clinics to cause asthma by respiratory sensitization and can cause dangerous damage to eyes and skin. products-that can provide protection without using toxic products that increase risk factors.
+Beyond Pesticides continues to evaluate materials on EPA's List N, with a focus on avoiding those that threaten immune and respiratory systems.